YottaDB/YDBDoc/MessageRecovery/errors.rst

 GDUPDATE
 --------------

-GDUPDATE, Updating Global Directory File xxxx
+GDUPDATE, Updating Global Directory file xxxx

 GDE Information: This indicates that an EXIT or SETGD command caused GDE to write a new version of the existing Global Directory in file xxxx.